biggik/Strings.ResourceGenerator/README.md

 ## 0.51
 Adding support for .json and .yaml files as well as generation that supports direct access to locale resources via generated resource accessors

+## 0.52
+Minor update.
+Fixed one typo, and generate configuration entries into source as comments